Trial balance

 A trial balance is an internal financial statement that lists the adjusted closing balances of all the general ledger accounts (both revenue and capital) contained in the ledger of a business as at a specific date.
 This list will contain the name of each nominal ledger account in the order of liquidity and the value of that nominal ledger balance.
 Each nominal ledger account will hold either a debit balance or a credit balance.
 The debit balance values will be listed in the debit column of the trial balance and the credit value balance will be listed in the credit column.
 The trading profit and loss statement and balance sheet and other financial reports can then be produced using the ledger accounts listed on the same balance.

 History

-The first published description of the process is found in Luca Pacioli's 1494 work Summa de arithmetica, in the section titled Particularis de Computis et Scripturis.
+The first published description of the function is found in Luca Pacioli's 1494 work Summa de arithmetica, in the section titled Particularis de Computis et Scripturis.
 Although he did not use the term, he essentially prescribed a technique similar to a post-closing trial balance.